General Relativistic Calculations for White Dwarf Stars: Introduction

-We have also obtained the critical densities for gravitational instability directly from the solution of TOV equations without any approximation and comparethem with the neutronization thresholds. we find that $^4_2$He and $^{12}_{\ 6}$C white dwarf stars are stable aganist neutronization with the critical value of $1.397\,M_\odot$ whereas the critical masses for stability are smaller due to neutronization for $^{16}_{\ 8}$O, $^{20}_{10}$Ne, $^{24}_{12}$Mg, $^{28}_{14}$Si, $^{32}_{16}$S and $^{56}_{26}$Fe white dwarf stars.
-We have also obtained the maximum stable masses due to neutronization for these stars by solving the TOV equation corresponding to the central densities for neutronization thresholds.
+We have also obtained the critical densities for gravitational instability directly from the solution of TOV equation coupled with Salpeter EoS and compare them with the neutronization thresholds.
+We find that $^4_2$He and $^{12}_{\ 6}$C white dwarf stars are stable against neutronization with the critical values of $1.4081M_\odot$ and $1.3916M_\odot$ respectively, whereas for $^{16}_{\ 8}$O, $^{20}_{10}$Ne, $^{24}_{12}$Mg, $^{28}_{14}$Si, $^{32}_{16}$S and $^{56}_{26}$Fe white dwarf stars, the critical masses for stability are smaller due to neutronization.
+For these white dwarf stars, we have also obtained the maximum stable masses due to neutronization by solving the TOV equation coupled with Salpeter EoS corresponding to their central densities for neutronization thresholds.

-The paper is organized as follows.
-In Section 2, we outline the derivation of Tolman-Oppenheimer-Volkoff equation for a perfect fluid in equilibrium in general relativity.
-The problem of white dwarfs is taken up by considering the equation of state of cold degenerate electron gas in Tolman-Oppenheimer-Volkoff equation.
-The non-linear coupled differential equations so obtained are solved numerically in Section 3, where the equation following from Newtonian gravity are also solved for the sake of comparison.
-The mass-radius relationships obatined in the two cases are also compared.
+The rest of the paper is organized as follows.
+In Section 2, we outline the derivation of TOV equation for a perfect fluid in equilibrium in general relativity.
+The problem of white dwarfs is taken up by considering the equation of state of cold degenerate electron gas.
+We also consider the case of Salpeter EoS to account for the non-ideal nature of the electron gas.
+The non-linear coupled differential equations so obtained are solved numerically in Section 3, where the equations following from Newtonian gravity are also solved for the purpose of comparison.
+The mass-radius relationships obtained in the two cases are also compared.
 In Section 4, the instabilities due to gravitation and inverse beta decay are considered.
-The limiting masses at neutronization threshold are computed for a few relevant stars by solving the TOV equation.
-The numerical results are presented with a few relevant plots.
+The critical masses for neutronization thresholds are computed for a few relevant stars by solving the TOV equation coupled with Salpeter EoS.
+The numerical results are presented with a few relevant plots and tables.